The Urgent Need Today: Changing US Demographics

 With this in mind, we will look at some of the key demographic trends in the US requiring a greater need for intercultural competency.
 There are 11 dramatic shifts that require aspiring leaders in business, government, health care, and education to communicate across cultures.
 And by cultures, we are referring to specific groups that identify or are perceived as having a unique set of needs, interests, and environments.

-1. Immigration: As of 2018, immigrants accounted for 13.7 percent of the US population, or 44.8 million people, nearly triple the share (4.8 percent) in 1970.
-Half of these immigrants above the age of five consider themselves proficient in English.1 The number of immigrants is expected to double by 2060.2 Prior to the 1970s, most immigrants to the United States were from Europe.
+1. Immigration: As of 2023, immigrants accounted for 14.3 percent of the US population, or 47.8 million people.
+This represents about a threefold increase from 4.7 percent in 1970.
+About half of these immigrants above the age of five consider themselves proficient in English.1 By 2028, the proportion of immigrants living in the United States is expected to reach 14.9 percent, the highest level since 1850.
+The foreign-born population is expected to grow to 69 million by 2060.2 Prior to the 1970s, most immigrants to the United States were from Europe.
 But today, and for the future, Asia and Latin America are expected to be the top sources of new foreign residents.3

 2. Hispanic: There was a 133.4 percent growth of US residents, age five and older, who spoke Spanish at home between 1990 and 2016, according to the US Census Bureau.
 Between 1965 and 2015, about half of all US immigrants, or 30 million people, came from Latin America.4 The Census Bureau predicts that by 2060, 28.6 percent of the US population will be Hispanic, up from 17.8 percent in 2016.